-Our Africa Geographic Photographer of the Year 2016 competition has received many great entries, with wildlife photography in particular blowing our socks off.
-But when we recently received this image by Dietmar Willuhn, captioned “dangerous encounter”, we just couldn’t help but wonder what the story was behind the photo.
+Our Photographer of the Year has received many great entries, with many images blowing our socks off.
+But when we recently received this image by Dietmar Willuhn, captioned “dangerous encounter”, we just couldn’t help but wonder about the story behind the photo.

 This is what Dietmar had to say:

 “Observing Africa’s big cats is one of the most impressive highlights during a safari.
 Sometimes these sightings take a dramatic turn, and an interesting sighting turns into a ‘once in a lifetime’ adventure.